medusajs/medusa/docs/content/usage/configurations.md

 :::note

-Before getting started with configuring PostgreSQL, you will need to have created a PostgreSQL `database`.
-You can check how to create a database in [PostGreSQL's documentation](https://www.postgresql.org/docs/current/sql-createdatabase.html).
+Before getting started with configuring PostgreSQL, you should have created a PostgreSQL `database`.
+You can check how to create a database in [PostgreSQL's documentation](https://www.postgresql.org/docs/current/sql-createdatabase.html).

 For PostgreSQL you mainly need 2 configurations: